-The Berne Institute is committed to achieving equality of opportunity non-discrimination and access for communities, both in terms of entry to and attendance on training programmes, in its procedures and practices, in subsequent involvement in The Berne community, and in its staffing profile.
-In recognising our responsibilities under the Equality Act 2010, we believe that a culture that actively embraces equality and values diversity helps us ensure that everyone feels involved, respected and included in our plans, programmes and activities.
+The Berne Institute is committed to the implementation of a policy to achieve equality of opportunity non-discrimination and access for communities, both in terms of entry to and attendance on training programmes, in its procedures and practices, in subsequent involvement in The Berne community, and in its staffing profile.
+In recognising our responsibilities under the Equality Act 2010, which protects people from discrimination, harassment or victimisation, we believe that a culture that actively embraces equality and values diversity helps us ensure that everyone feels involved, respected and included in our plans, programmes and activities.

-The Berne’s commitment includes, and goes beyond, an undertaking not to discriminate on grounds of age, race, ethnic or national origin, gender, sexual orientation, disability, religion or belief, membership of professional bodies and recognised trade unions, marital status, family responsibilities, pregnancy/maternity, social class, age and political beliefs.
+The Berne Institute’s commitment goes beyond these protected characteristics and embodies an undertaking not to discriminate on grounds of membership of professional bodies and recognised trade unions, family responsibilities, social class and political beliefs.